School Science Lessons

 See diagram: Muscarine.

-Muscimol, Agarin, Pantherine, (5-Aminomethyl-3-hydroxyisoxazole), isoaxole, hallucinogenic, delirium, muscular spasms, no medical use, occurs in Amarita (mushroom).
+Muscimol, agarin, pantherine, (5-Aminomethyl-3-hydroxyisoxazole), isoaxole, hallucinogenic, causes delirium and muscular spasms, no medical use

 See diagram: Muscimol.